YAKNetwork/whitepaper/src/privacy.md

 YAK’s protocol employs advanced privacy-preserving technologies such as Zero-Knowledge Proofs (ZKPs), Trusted Execution Environments (TEEs), and Distance-Preserving Encryption to enable secure agent-to-agent interactions.
 These technologies allow agents to connect and exchange information in a manner that protects user data and ensures that no sensitive information is ever disclosed unnecessarily.
 As a result, agents can work autonomously and securely, without needing to trust a central authority.

-The result is a decentralized Web3 ecosystem where AI agents can engage with each other and users, perform tasks, and execute smart contracts without revealing any private information or compromising the integrity of the system.